Karima Chédia Viksten Assel

 About me

-I am a medical doctor, specialised in child and adolescent psychiatry, a doctoral student in the EPiCSS research group at the Department of Global Public Health, and an expert coordinator in mental health preparedness at the Centre for Health Crises.
-There, I contribute to the centre's work with my experience of providing psychosocial and crisis support, but also with my experience of developing training programmes, writing knowledge support materials, and collaborating with other social actors.
+I am a medical doctor specialised in child and adolescent psychiatry, a PhD candidate in the EPiCSS research group at the Department of Global Public Health, and an expert coordinator in mental health preparedness at the Centre for Health Crises.
+There, I contribute to the centre's work with my experience of providing psychosocial and crisis support, as well as with experience of developing training programmes, writing knowledge support material, and collaborating with other community actors.

-Previously, I worked as a senior physician at the Transcultural Centre, Stockholm Region Research Centre, where my focus was on strengthening healthcare professionals' capacity to meet the psychiatric needs of refugees.
+Previously, I worked as a consultant psychiatrist at Region Stockholm's Transcultural Centre, where I focused on strengthening healthcare professionals' capacity to respond to the mental health needs of refugees.
 I have also worked on humanitarian missions for Médecins Sans Frontières in the Democratic Republic of Congo and trained psychiatric staff in Tunisia.

-In 2017, I was awarded Role Model of the Year from the SFBUP specialist association for raising awareness of the mental health of unaccompanied child migrants and refugees.
+In 2017, I was awarded Role Model of the Year from the resident doctors within the Swedish Association for Child and Adolescent Psychiatry (SFBUP), for raising awareness of the mental health needs of unaccompanied minors.

 Research